AgilionApps/all-things-agilion/bug-tracking-and-resolution.md

   1. Accepts the ticket and moves it to Done
   1. Rejects the ticket and moves it back to Up Next
 1. If the fix is rejected, repeat the cycle

+It is important the bug be reassigned to the reporter after a fix has been deployed so they can confirm the fix is good.
+This gives all parties a sense of closure.